chatsim79/L3T08CT1/README.md

-I could just drop the code in this repo and leave the visitor to clone it into their system and run manually in VSC, however this would require selecting an appropriate python interpreter whereas if run via Docker Desktop, all this is taken care of via the Docker File.
+I could just drop the code in this repo and leave the visitor to clone it into their system and run manually in VSC, however this would require selecting an appropriate python interpreter whereas if run via Docker Desktop, all dependancies are taken care of via the Docker File.

 ## Table of Contents: